maclo4/Asteroid-Explorer/README.md

 # Asteroid-Explorer

-Battle your friends with 2-4 players using spaceships in zero gravity arenas.
+Battle your friends with 2-4 players using spaceships in gravity bending arenas.

 ## Videos